whalebone/wb-docs/en/local_resolver.rst

   * Reachability of software repositories for the operating system

 .. warning:: Without communication on port 8443 and 443 to the domains listed above the resolver won't be installed at all (the installation script will abort).

-With recommended hardware resources the resolver will provide stable and fast DNS resolution and filtering.
-Resolver can be run with significantly lower resources, but that is recommended just for low volume testing environments.

 .. note:: Should you need sizing estimation for large ISP or Enterprise network contact Whalebone.
 Whalebone local resolver will need approx. twice the RAM and CPU than usual resolver (BIND, Unbound).